AhmetZamanis/UsedCarKicksClassification/Report.md

 - We set a pruner algorithm: The pruner decides whether to complete a trial, or prune it based on its intermediate validation scores.
-This saves us a great deal of time by stopping unpromising trials early.
+This saves us a great deal of time by stopping unpromising trials quickly.

   - We use the **Hyperband** pruner algorithm, which is suggested for the TPE sampler.
-In short, hyperband allocates a finite budget equally to each hyperparameter configuration.
-There is the option to increase the total budget, at the expense of eliminating configurations more quickly (see the [documentation](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.pruners.HyperbandPruner.html) and [original paper](https://www.jmlr.org/papers/volume18/16-558/16-558.pdf) for
+In short, hyperband allocates a finite budget equally to each hyperparameter configuration to be compared.
+There is the option to increase the total budget, at the expense of eliminating candidate configurations more quickly (see the [documentation](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.pruners.HyperbandPruner.html) and [original paper](https://www.jmlr.org/papers/volume18/16-558/16-558.pdf) for